 Defined benefit plans in the Group relate mainly to affiliates in the United Kingdom, in North America and in the rest of Europe.
 Defined benefit plans are subject to an annual actuarial valuation on the basis of assumptions depending on the country.
 Under these pension and other benefit plan agreements, employees receive at the date of retirement either a capital lump sum payment or an annuity.
 These amounts depend on the number of years of employment, final salary and the position held by the employee.
-At 30 June 2019, fully or partly funded benefit obligations totalled €4,844 million, equivalent to 95% of the total benefit obligations.
+At 30 June 2019, fully or partly funded benefit obligations.